abhishek8778/Bitcoin_Price_Alert/README.md

 https://maker.ifttt.com/trigger/{event}/with/key/{your-IFTTT-key}

-Next up, you’ll need to substitute the {event} part with whatever name you gave our event in step 3, when you created the applet.
+You’ll need to substitute the {event} part with whatever name you gave, when you created the applet.
 The {your-IFTTT-key} part is already populated with your IFTTT key.